jobisoft/TbSync/README.md

 * v0.7.3: add support for global address book (if possible)
 * v0.9: release candidate for productive use
 * v1.0: stable release

+Further information can be found in the [detailed roadmap](https://github.com/jobisoft/TbSync/issues/2).

 ## Icon sources